congyl1988/PublishCmd/README.md

 # PublishCmd

-Like event-bus, but different. method name or annotation is the topic, not parameter object.
+PublishCmd is a publish/subscribe event bus for Android Like [EventBus](https://github.com/greenrobot/EventBus) , but different. method name or annotation is the topic, not parameter object.

 ## Add PublishCmd to your project